SLINGhub/MSOrganiser/CONTRIBUTING.md

 Noticed a typo ?
 Have a better example or dataset to explain a function?
 Good [documentation](https://github.com/SLINGhub/MSOrganiser/tree/main/docs) makes all the difference, so your help to improve it is very welcome!

-If you are just started on it, look at the Summary file.
+If you have just started on it, look at the Summary file.

 If you need a step by step guide, use the User Documentation file.